 5. Should I get financial advice?

 You should consider getting financial advice if you need help understanding the nature of the investment and the risks involved.
 An adviser will be able to help you create a plan to meet your goals and recommend the right balance of investments for your risk appetite.
-If you do opt for an adviser, make sure they are regulated by the FCA.
-Here are some tips about how to find one and some questions to ask.

 Find out more